 Professor Cegala has been researching doctor-patient communication since the 1990s.
 He came up with a system to help physicians and patients understand each other better and communicate more efficiently with one another.

-It’s called PACE and it has been a resource used by several researchers and patients around the country and abroad, including the Department of Family Medicine at The Ohio State University Wexner Medical Center.
+It’s called PACE and it has been a resource used by several researchers and patients around the country and abroad, including the Department of Family and Community Medicine at The Ohio State University Wexner Medical Center.
 Read the details to see if it is something that would work for you.